jeevithaas/btpdemo/README.md

 ## product

-A Fiori application. new changes are included
+A Fiori application. new changes made on 12th jan

 ### Starting the generated app